Narita Brian: Racing career

 Racing as a two-year-old in 1993, Narita Brian won the Asahi Hai Sansai Stakes at Nakayama Racecourse.
-In the following year he completed the Japanese Triple Crown of Thoroughbred Racing by winning the Satsuki Shō, Tokyo Yūshun and Kikuka Shō before defeating older horses in the Arima Kinen.
+In the following year he completed the Japanese Triple Crown of Thoroughbred Racing by winning the Satsuki Shō, Tokyo Yūshun and Kikuka Shō before defeating older horses at the Arima Kinen.

-He stayed in training for a further two years winning the Hanshin Daishōten in 1995 and 1996.
-In the latter year he defeated the 1995 Japanese Horse of the Year Mayano Top Gun.
+He stayed in training for a further two years, winning the Hanshin Daishōten in 1995 and 1996.
+In the latter year, he defeated the 1995 Japanese Horse of the Year Mayano Top Gun.